 When an SGP distributes a Signalling User Adaptation Layer message toward the Application Server based on the Routing (Link) Key, it selects an ASP that is active for the AS according to a Traffic Mode Type that is associated with the AS.
-The Traffic Mode Type describes three general distribution algorithms: Override, Load-share and Broadcast.
+The Traffic Mode Type describes three general distribution algorithms: Override, Loadshare and Broadcast.

-The detailed actions taken for these distribution algorithms are described in Section 4 of the Signalling User Adaptation Layer specifications [IUA..TUA, IUA-BIS..GR303UA00]; however, they can be summarized as follows:
+The detailed actions taken for these distribution algorithms are described in Section 4 of the Signalling User Adaptation Layer specifications [IUA], [IUA-BIS], [DUA], [V5UA], [GR303UA00], [M2UA], [M3UA-BIS], [SUA], [ISUA], [TUA]; however, they can be summarized as follows:

-- Traffic Mode Type Override: When distributing messages to an Override Application Server, the SGP selects the ASP which is active for the Application Server.
+Traffic Mode Type Override:- When distributing messages to an Override Application Server, the SGP selects the ASP which is active for the Application Server.
 In an Override Application Server, at most one ASP can be active for the AS at any given point in time.
-The active ASP for the AS is selected. - Traffic Mode Type Load-share: When distributing messages to a Load-share Application Server, the SGP selects one of the ASPs that are active for the Application Server using an implementation dependent load-sharing algorithm based on some unspecified aspect of the traffic or static configuration data.
+The active ASP for the AS is selected.